barryclark/jekyll-now/_posts/2020-2-8-RecordingBirdSounds.md

 whether this was either a territorial dispute, or perhaps something related to courtship.
 I'll keep an eye for a nest in this area in the next few months.

 I also like recording the bird sounds and this post is to give a brief introduction of how I do this.
-There are many other articles describing how to do this such as at the [Macaulay Library](https://www.macaulaylibrary.org/how-to/audio-recording-gear/) but I will focus on some simple ways to get some ok recordinds.
+There are many other articles describing how to do this such as at the [Macaulay Library](https://www.macaulaylibrary.org/how-to/audio-recording-gear/) but I will focus on some simple ways to get some ok recordings.

+## Ethics

+It is my view that playing bird sounds in the field has a potential to disturb birds.
+Therefore, unless performing a bird survey where the method includes judicious and approved use of playing bird sounds, I do not use it.

 ## Recording devices